EdwardZX/Deep-SEES/README.md

 # Deep-SEES
 This project is based on PyTorch, and colab.

-Matlab Data Preprocessing (preprocessing) (only need to be processed once):
+Matlab Data Preprocessing (Preprocessing Folder):

 1.1 Use the transform_data (name, xy, polar(optional)) function to save the xy and polar:
 - Make sure the length of the xy and polar files are equal